County of Marin Health and Human Services

 Treatment

-There is no specific treatment for measles once it happens.
+There is no specific treatment for measles once it occurs.
 Treatment focuses on relieving symptoms and preventing complications.
 Medications like fever reducers (acetaminophen, ibuprofen, or naproxen) can help manage symptoms.
-Antibiotics may be prescribed if a bacterial infection like pneumonia occurs.
-Caution is needed when giving aspirin to children due to the risk of Reye's syndrome.
-Under direction of a healthcare provider, vitamin A administration may be appropriate.
-Vitamin A has shown to reduce complications and the risk of death in severe measles cases in children in developing countries where vitamin deficiencies are common due to lack of adequate nutrition.
+Antibiotics may be prescribed if a bacterial infection, like pneumonia, occurs.
+Please be aware of this when giving aspirin to children because of the risk of Reye's syndrome.
+Under the direction of a healthcare provider, vitamin A administration may be appropriate.
+Vitamin A has been shown to reduce complications and the risk of death in severe measles cases in children in developing countries, where vitamin deficiencies are common due to inadequate nutrition.

 Protection After Exposure (also called Post Exposure Prophylaxis or PEP)

 People without immunity can get protection after exposure.
-To reduce symptoms, they may receive a measles vaccine within 72 hours or immune serum globulin injections within six days.
+To reduce symptoms, they may receive a measles vaccine within 72 hours or immune serum globulin injections within six days of exposure.
 The MMR vaccine and IG cannot be administered simultaneously.
 Contact your healthcare provider if you think you have been exposed to a person who has been sick with measles.

 Measles Vaccine